Training Dataset Dumper Tutorial#

 h5ls

-is a good tool for getting started, and is included with your installation of the training-dataset-dumper package.
+is a good tool for getting started, and is included with your installation of the TDD package.
 Try using the -h

 argument to find out how you can use the tool.
 You can use h5diff